Louisiana | Locum Tenens Travel Lifestyle

 REVIEW OUR JOB LISTINGS

 Cross Louisiana off your bucket list with this locum tenens opportunity!
 Our client is looking for a dentist to begin coverage immediately.
-Hours include 8a – 5p shifts from Mondays – Fridays.
-The selected locum will be handling crowns, bridges, fillings, root canals, and other general dentistry procedures.
-There is...
+Hours include a mix of 7a - 4p and 8a - 1p shifts.
+The selected locum will be handling all aspects of general dentistry cases and procedures.
+There...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING LOUISIANA AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST